howlerdesign/rust-website/README.md

 Rust Website Template is a NodeJS/EJS App built to easily set up a website for a Rust Community.

 ## Config Options
-- Steam API Key (Optional if you don't want to display Steam member count)
 - Discord invite link (Optional)
 - Discord JSON API link (Optional)
 - Twitter link